Illumina/akt/data/README.md

 * present on v4 of 23andMe microarray
 * present in high-coverage samples sequenced at Illumina with similar allele frequency to 1000G

-There is one vcf where chromosomes have the chr prefix (eg. chr1) and one vcf where the prefix is removed.
+**WES data:**
+* bi-allelic SNPs in 1000G Phase 3 with global MAF>=5%
+* present in ExAC
+* present in high-coverage samples sequenced at Illumina with similar allele frequency to 1000G
+* LD pruned

 The INFO also contains the PCA coefficients for 1000G Phase3 which allows new samples to be easily projected onto the 1000G principal components.
+This is only applicable for the grch37/hg19 site lists, since 1000G is not available in b38.

-The file `1000G.phase3.pca` contains the first twenty principal components calculated on the 2504 samples in the 1000G Phase 3 release using these SNPs.
+The file `1000G.phase3.pca` contains the first twenty principal components calculated on the 2504 samples in the 1000G Phase 3 release using these SNPs (hg19/grch37).

 You can generate a simple plot in R of the 1000G PCs via: